How to Reset Your Gut: Top 6 Strategies

 What is the Gut?

 The hollow organs are the mouth, oesophagus, stomach, small intestine, large intestine, and anus.
 The solid ones are the liver, pancreas, and gallbladder.
-All of these working together to digest what is put into your body is called the gastrointestinal tract.2
+All these work together to digest what is put into your body called the gastrointestinal tract.2

-When we talk about gut health, we are normally talking about the gut microbiome.
-Due to extensive research in the medical field, we now know that healthy gut flora is mostly responsible for our overall health.3
+When we talk about gut health, we usually talk about the gut microbiome.
+Due to extensive research in the medical field, we now know that healthy gut flora is primarily responsible for our overall health.3

-A normal human gut microbiota is made up of trillions of good and bad bacteria, with over 100 trillion of just the good kind.
+An average human gut microbiota consists of trillions of good and bad bacteria, with over 100 trillion of just the good kind.
 Each person has a unique microbiome, just like we all have unique fingerprints.4

 When the gut is balanced, it functions well and benefits our overall health.
 When it’s not balanced, it has been linked to diseases such as irritable bowel syndrome or disease, metabolic diseases like obesity and diabetes, and allergic diseases such as atopic dermatitis or asthma.